Imrann-Khan/ONE_CONNCET_APP/README.md

 🌟 OneConnect Highlights:
-->Verified donation posts to ensure authenticity ->Option for anonymous donations
+->Verified donation posts to ensure authenticity\n ->Option for anonymous donations\n
-->Real-time donation tracking for transparency
+->Real-time donation tracking for transparency\n
-->A central fund to support victims of disasters ->Admin chat for user support
+->A central fund to support victims of disasters\n ->Admin chat for user support\n
-->Donation history and a leaderboard for top donors
+->Donation history and a leaderboard for top donors\n

 💻 Tech Stack:
 Frontend: Flutter & Dart